Amortized Maximum Inner Product Search with Learned Support Functions: Experiments

 \paragraph{Retrieval Metrics.} We track whether the location of the predicted key $\hat{\mathbf{y}}(\mathbf{x})$ agrees, relative to all other keys, with the original query.
 The \emph{match rate} is the fraction of queries where $\arg\min_{\mathbf{y} \in \mathcal{Y}} \|\hat{\mathbf{y}} - \mathbf{y}\| = \mathbf{y}^\star$. \emph{Recall@k} is the fraction of queries where $\mathbf{y}^\star$ is among the $k$ nearest neighbors of $\hat{\mathbf{y}}$.
 The \emph{mean reciprocal rank} (MRR) is the mean reciprocal rank of $\mathbf{y}^\star$ in the ranking induced by distance from $\hat{\mathbf{y}}$.

 Notice that the relative transport error and retrieval metrics can agree jointly when the prediction is perfect, but do not necessarily agree in other cases.
-For instance, if the predictor $\hat{\mathbf{y}}$ were simply initialized to be the identity, the RTE would be equal to 1, whereas matching metrics would be give the best possible values, by definition.
+For instance, if the predictor $\hat{\mathbf{y}}$ were simply initialized to be the identity, the RTE would be equal to 1, whereas matching metrics would give the best possible values, by definition.
 During our training, we have therefore tracked models that are able to transport significantly close to target (RTE $\approx 0$) while maintaining good metrics.
+The tradeoffs between $\mathcal{E}_\text{rel}$ and MRR across model sizes and depths at the end of training are reported in Appendix~\ref{app:tradeoff}.